lavenderliao/Final-Proejct/README.md

 # Instructions / How the code runs

-The project maily consists of three files: code_helper.py, app.py and the templates for creating the webste
+The project maily consists of three files: code_helper.py, app.py and the templates for creating the website

 **Code_helper.py:-**